vdkJelle/Minibash/README.md

   <h2>What is a shell?</h2>
   <img src="https://i0.wp.com/matt.might.net/articles/bash-by-example/images/bash-shell.png" />
   <p>A shell is a program that runs in a terminal.
 A terminal is simply a program that opens up a window in which you can interact with the shell.
 A shell
     takes in commands from a user and gives them to an operating system, which execute the commands.
-The results are then displayed in the terminal.
+Depending on the type of command, results will be displayed in the terminal.
 Codyshell is based on the shell bash.</p>
 </div>
 <div class="clone">
   <h2>How to clone the repository</h2>